brooklynrail/brooklynrail-platform/content/people/hans-haacke.md

 first_name: Hans
 last_name: Haacke
 short_bio: For six decades, **Hans Haacke** (b.
-Cologne, Germany, 1936) has been a pioneer in kinetic art, environmental art, Conceptual art, and institutional critique.
+Cologne, Germany, 1936) has been a pioneer in Kinetic art, environmental art, Conceptual art, and institutional critique.
 He has had solo exhibitions at the New Museum, New York (2019, 1986); Museo Nacional Centro de Arte Reina Sofía, Madrid (2012); and MIT List Visual Arts Center, Cambridge, MA (2011, 1967); among others.
 He has